Psilocybin mushroom: Early

 The use of psilocybin mushrooms by humans in religious ceremonies dating back thousands of years is contested.
-Despite popular narratives portraying psychedelics as ancient, widespread, and primarily used by shamans for therapeutic healing, careful anthropological and historical research shows their traditional use was often limited, recent, and culturally specific, with modern Western interpretations largely shaped by idealization, tourism, and ideological agendas.
+Despite popular narratives portraying psychedelics as ancient, widespread, and primarily used by shamans for therapeutic healing, careful anthropological and historical research shows their traditional use was limited, recent, and culturally specific, with modern Western interpretations largely shaped by idealization, tourism, and ideological agendas.
 Reliable evidence shows that psilocybin mushrooms were used ritualistically in pre-Columbian Mexico but were otherwise rare, with most claims of ancient widespread use being exaggerated or misinterpreted.

 The Tassili Mushroom Figure was discovered in Tassili, Algeria has been argued to provide evidence of an early psilocybin-containing mushroom cult.
 6,000-year-old pictographs discovered near the Spanish town of Villar del Humo illustrate several mushrooms that have been argued to be Psilocybe hispanica, a hallucinogenic species native to the area.
 Some scholars have also interpreted archaeological artifacts from Mexico and the so-called Mayan "mushroom stones" of Guatemala as evidence of ritual and ceremonial use of psychoactive mushrooms in the Mayan and Aztec cultures of Mesoamerica.

 The hallucinogenic species of the Psilocybe genus have a history of use among the native peoples of Mesoamerica for religious communion, divination, and healing, from pre-Columbian times to the present day.
 Aztecs and Mazatecs referred to psilocybin mushrooms as genius mushrooms, divinatory mushrooms, and wondrous mushrooms when translated into English.
 Bernardino de Sahagún reported the ritualistic use of teonanácatl by the Aztecs when he traveled to Central America after the expedition of Hernán Cortés.

 After the Spanish conquest, Catholic missionaries campaigned against the cultural tradition of the Aztecs, dismissing the Aztecs as idolaters, and the use of hallucinogenic plants and mushrooms, together with other pre-Christian traditions, was quickly suppressed.
 The Spanish believed the mushroom allowed the Aztecs and others to communicate with demons.
 Despite this history, the use of teonanácatl has persisted in some remote areas.

+A 2024 research paper identified Psilocybe maluti as a new described species from the Free State Province of South Africa and Lesotho in Southern Africa.
+Anecdotal reports suggests the mushroom was used spiritually and traditionally by Basotho healers, marking it the only documented instance of traditional hallucinogenic mushroom use in Africa and the earliest recorded reference to such practices in Sub-Saharan Africa.